ISP2022/pizzashop/README.md

    class Pizza:
        ...
    ```
-   We would prefer to *encapsulate* the sizes inside the Pizza class, e.g. `Pizza.SMALL` (I'm disappointed none of the IDE did this).
-However, we will eventually get rid of these constants, so *leave the constants as top-level variables* for now.
+   I would prefer to *encapsulate* the sizes inside the Pizza class, e.g. `Pizza.SMALL`.
+However, we will eventually replace these constants with an enum, so *leave the constants as top-level variables* for now.

-5. When you are done, the strings 'small', 'medium', 'large' should only appear **once** in the code (in the Pizza class).

-6. Did the IDE also change the sizes in `pizzashop.py`?
-If not, edit pizzashop.py and change sizes to references (`Pizza.SMALL`)
+5. Did the IDE also change the sizes in `pizzashop.py`?
+If not, edit pizzashop.py and change sizes to references (`SMALL`)
     ```python
     from pizza import *

     if __name__ == "__main__":
-        pizza = Pizza(SMALL)
+        pizza = make_pizza(SMALL)
         ...
         pizza2 = Pizza(MEDIUM)
         ...
-        pizza3 = Pizza(LARGE)
+        pizza3 = make_pizza(LARGE)
     ```

 7. Run the code.
 Verify the results are the same.